-SolarEdge covers the cost of shipping products for repair, as well as labor and material costs.
+SolarEdge covers the cost of shipping products for repair, as well as some labor and material costs.
 However, if they need to send someone to repair your product on-site, you may have to pay travel and boarding costs.

-Enphase warranties for microinverters, monitoring, and batteries
+Enphase warranties for microinverters, monitoring, and wall equipment

 Solar panel systems with Enphase microinverters may have additional Enphase components as well.
 Each of these is covered by a separate warranty: